Minnesota Workers’ Compensation Attorney Fees Become Governed By Statute

 All fees for legal services pertaining to the same injury are cumulative and may not exceed $13,000.
 Fees for obtaining disputed medical or rehabilitation benefits are included in the $13,000 limit.

 In October 2013, the statute was amended to state that a fee for legal services of 20% of the first $130,000 of compensation awarded to the employee is the maximum permissible fee.

 2. Irwin/Roraff Fees

-The statute was modified in 1995 to provide that the $13,000 limit on work comp attorney fees was the maximum possible fee for all legal services related to the same injury, including attorney fees paid for by the employer/insurer.
+The statute went under modification in 1995 to provide that the $13,000 limit on work comp attorney fees was the maximum possible fee for all legal services related to the same injury, including attorney fees paid for by the employer/insurer.

 In Irwin v.
 Surdyk’s Liquor, the Minnesota Supreme Court held that the limitations on attorney fees in the 1995 amendments to the Minnesota Statute were unconstitutional in that they impinged upon the court’s inherent power to oversee attorneys and attorney fees.

 3. Fees in Excess of Maximum